 - Using red paint, paint the bumpy side of the bubble wrap.
 Don’t use too much paint!
 You want it to cover only the tops of the bubbles and not seep down and fill the entire piece of bubble wrap.

 - Press the bubble wrap paint side down onto your apple paper, then roll over the outline until the entire apple is filled.

 - Using a paintbrush, paint the stem brown and the leaf green.

 - Set the painted paper aside to dry for a few minutes.

-- Once the paint is dry, trace apple shapes onto the paper and cut out.
+- Once the paint is dry, cut out your shapes and tape them onto the tops of your apple.

 The apples are such cute decorations for a classroom or playroom!

 - Use some twine and clothespins to make a back-to-school banner.